Toned, sculpted abs may seem like a pipe dream, but with the right ab exercises for women, your dreams can come true!

 - Continuous cardio that lasts 45 minutes

-For best results, combine these fat-burning workouts with various ab strengthening exercise and change up your routine regularly.
+For best results, combine these fat-burning workouts with various ab-strengthening exercises and change up your routine regularly.

 Fat-Burning Diet Tips